Don't Be The "Scooter" Of Your Office

 A dynamic voice pulls people in.

 It is the manner in which something is said that babies and dogs respond to.
 As babies, we are hearing and mimicking the music of a language long before we are capable of understanding or making speech sounds.
-It goes very deep.
+Voice and intonation affect us at a deep level.

 If your voice isn't an asset for you, it should be.
 And if you think your voice is one reason why listeners aren't responding to you the way you would like, do something about it.